FREQUENTLY ASKED QUESTIONS

 - The ratio of caregiver to your guests should be about 1:5.
 Please stay with them to ensure their safety

 - All visitors should dress for the weather; non-skid shoes are recommended.

 - Download a copy of our Trail & Accessibility Guide before visiting the Garden.

 From I-405, take exit 13A onto NE 4th St. and head east.
 Turn right on 120th Avenue.
 Go south approximately 1/2 mile to the stoplight at Main St. Turn left onto Main St. The Garden entrance is about three blocks up Main Street on the right.

 The Bellevue Botanical Garden is a special place within the Bellevue parks system.
 To ensure an enjoyable visit for everyone, and to make the Garden a safe place for people, plants, and wildlife, remember these rules:

 - Dogs and other pets are not permitted anywhere on Garden grounds.
 Service animals are welcome.
 Leashed pets are allowed at nearby Wilburton Hill Park and on the Lake-to-Lake Trail.

 - Bicycles, rollerblades, and skateboards are not allowed in the Garden.
 You can enjoy them in nearby Wilburton Hill Park.

 - Stay on paths and lawns.
 Do not walk in plant beds.

 - Do not disturb plant labels.
 Use our plant database for plant information.

 - Families and children are welcome in the Garden.
 However, this is not a typical park and we do not have a playground.
 The main Garden consists of carefully cultivated fragile plants so children are to be supervised at all times to ensure that they stay on pathways and lawns and do not enter plant beds or climb on rocks.
 A children’s play area is available at nearby Wilburton Hill Park.

 Hours & Admission

 The Garden is open daily, including holidays, from dawn to dusk.
-Visitor Center is open daily 9am to 4pm.
+The Visitor Center is currently closed.
 There is no fee to visit the Garden.